TheNinth7/evcc-garmin/docs/README.md

 </table>

 The forecast displays the remaining energy for today, tomorrow, and partially for the day after tomorrow.
 Since data is available for a 48-hour period, the forecast for the day after tomorrow includes values up to the current time.

-The layout of the widget views varies based on your device and settings:

 ### Navigation Flow: one site, launched from glance